03 Aug 20

 • Winter – December, January and February

-In Northern Spain the heat of summer is in July and August.
-It can be very hot and busy as this is when the Europeans also take their holidays and by far make up the greatest number of people walking on the Camino.
+In Europe the peak of summer heat is generally June through August.
+It can be very hot and busy as this is when Europeans also take their holidays and make up the greatest number of people walking on the Camino.
 It is not a coincidence that ‘siesta’ is a Spanish institution taken to avoid the heat of the day.
-A bit like Melbourne weather, the heat can be a little challenging to predict but Spain does have heat waves where the temperatures can exceed 40 degrees in summer for days at a time before returning to more hospitable walking weather.
+A bit like Melbourne weather, the heat can be difficult to predict, but Spain does experience heatwaves where temperatures can exceed 40°C for days at a time before returning to more comfortable walking weather.

 If you would like to travel during summer, we can plan an itinerary where it is cooler, there is more shade and we can break up the walking distances so the days are not as long.
-I did, for example, walk in Galicia in August and experienced glorious weather around the mid-20s.
-The weather on this section is milder as it is lower in altitude and closer to the coast, and there can be showers at any time of the year.
+Routes such as the Portuguese Camino and Camino del Norte are often ideal during June to August, as the coastal breezes help keep temperatures milder.
+I walked the Sarria to Santiago section in the month of August on the Camino Francés and experienced glorious weather around the mid-20s.
+The weather in this region of Spain, Galicia, is generally milder as it is lower in altitude and closer to the coast, although showers can occur at any time of year.
+Routes such as the Camino Inglés are another great option during the summer months, benefiting from the cooler coastal climate and milder temperatures.

 • Sun hat